OPT Forensic Analyst Jobs

 Target federal agencies and government contractors

 Agencies like the FBI, DEA, and Department of Defense regularly hire forensic analysts and have established OPT onboarding processes.
-Government contractors supporting those agencies often sponsor H-1B and follow structured immigration workflows for technical hires.
+Government contractors supporting those agencies often sponsor H-1B visa and follow structured immigration workflows for technical hires.

 Lead with your lab certifications in applications